CRISIS CONTINUES IN LIBYA (Videos and photos) Journalist Angelica Mora: TALES FROM THE CRYPT VENEZUELA: WHERE ARE REALLY Gaddafi?

 In this regard, he stressed that the army" remain faithful to Libya and Gaddafi to last minute "and" destroy people who make a plot against the country. "

-" The situation is very serious, there is a plan to destabilize Libya, Tunisia and Egypt is not, here the situation is different, since Libya is made tribal, not political parties and organizations run the risk of civil war, "he added.
+" Rather than mourn the 80 dead in recent days, if chaos arrives, hundreds of thousands weep of our brothers and we are forced to flee our country, "he said."
+The situation is very serious, there is a plan to destabilize Libya, Tunisia and Egypt is not, here the situation is different, since Libya is made tribal, not political parties and organizations run the risk of civil war, "he added.

 Seif el Islam also warned that after that civil war" could be another war about oil, about the distribution of these resources "and the Libyans are" at risk of returning to the era of hunger ".

+" If we do not agree, prepare to be re-colonized by the West, since it does not allow the creation of an Islamic state in Libya, nor will he be exported terrorism, or that oil remains in the hands of criminals, "he said.
 Gaddafi's son said they have been stolen large quantities of arms and ammunition in various parts of the country and criminals "circulate even armored board.
 In his view there are three groups responsible for the riots that shook the country: the first is formed by" opponents of inside and outside. "

 The second Islamic organizations" that have been armed and shot at security forces "and" advertised in the town of al Baida creation of an Islamic state, "he said.
 And the third is composed of" people of all kinds, including children, drug addicts, fugitives from justice and even honest people expressing legitimate grievances, "he said.